Neutron diffraction: Neutron diffraction for ion channels

 Neutron diffraction can be used to study ion channels, highlighting how neutrons interact with biological structures to reveal atomic details.
 Neutron diffraction is particularly sensitive to light elements like hydrogen, making it ideal for mapping water molecules, ion positions, and hydrogen bonds within the channel.
 By analysing neutron scattering patterns, researchers can determine ion binding sites, hydration structures, and conformational changes essential for ion transport and selectivity.

 Current developments in neutron diffraction

-Advancements in Neutron Diffraction Research
+Advancements in neutron diffraction research

 Neutron diffraction has made significant progress, particularly at Oak Ridge National Laboratory (ORNL), which operates a suite of 12 diffractometers—seven at the Spallation Neutron Source (SNS) and five at the High Flux Isotope Reactor (HFIR).
-These instruments are designed for different applications and are grouped into three categories: powder diffraction, single crystal diffraction, and advanced diffraction techniques.
+These instruments are designed for different applications and are grouped into three categories: powder diffraction, single-crystal diffraction, and advanced diffraction techniques.

 To further enhance neutron diffraction research, ORNL is undertaking several key projects: